The Development of HIV Vaccines

 In 2009, the results of the largest HIV vaccine trial in history were announced.
 Referred to as “RV144” or “the Thai trial” (as it took place in Thailand), it had more than 16,000 participants and took six years to complete.

 The trial used a “prime-boost” strategy with two experimental HIV vaccines.
-The first was a recombinant vaccine using a canarypox virus, with inserted genes that code for antigenic proteins from HIV subtypes B and E.[4][5] This vaccine was used as the “prime” and was intended to stimulate cell-mediated immunity (T cell responses).
-The “boost” vaccine was a composed of a genetically engineered antigenic surface protein from HIV, and was intended to stimulate antibody immune responses (that is, B cell responses).[6][7]
+The first was a recombinant vaccine using a canarypox virus, with inserted genes that code for antigenic proteins from HIV.
+This vaccine was used as the “prime” and was intended to stimulate cell-mediated immunity (T cell responses).
+The “boost” vaccine was a composed of a genetically engineered antigenic surface protein from HIV, and was intended to stimulate antibody production (that is, B cell responses).

 The prime vaccine had never been tested for efficacy against HIV in humans (although it had been through numerous safety trials).
 The boost vaccine had previously failed to show efficacy against HIV when tested.
-But when they were used in combination in the RV144 trial, the vaccines were about 31% effective in preventing HIV infection.
-That is, there were 31% fewer HIV infections in trial participants who got the prime-boost combination than among those who got a placebo.
+But when they were used in combination in the RV144 trial, the vaccines were moderately effective in preventing HIV infection.
+Specifically, there were 31% fewer HIV infections in trial participants who got the prime-boost combination than among those who got a placebo.

 A 31% level of efficacy is not high enough to warrant use of a vaccine outside a trial setting, especially for a disease as serious as HIV.
 Yet this was the first time an HIV vaccine efficacy trial actually showed evidence of protection against the virus, giving researchers hope that an effective HIV vaccine is possible.